KaviyaSriBathrachalam/SpringInitilzr-Hibernate-ManyToOne-Unidirectional-Tutorial/README.md

  BI-DIRECTIONAL -

-        Emploee can his Employer and Employeer can all his employees.
+        Emploee can see his Employer and Employeer can see all his employees.

    --------------------------------------------------------------------